u-n-l/unl-map-js/README.md

 unl-map-js is a mapping library for developers of web applications, extending and enhancing functionalities of [maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js).
 Apart from the capabilities of maplibre, the package exposes the following controls:

 - UNL grid lines and cells visualisation with a customisable precision;
-- Tile selector, including vectorial, traffic, terrain, satellite and base options;
+- Tile selector, including 'vectorial', 'traffic', 'terrain', 'satellite' and 'base' options;
 - Indoor maps overlay in the [IMDF](https://register.apple.com/resources/imdf/) format;
 - Drawing tools for creating, updating and deleting draft shapes;